RichardDenton/apod-desktop/README.md

 * Implement error checking so the script terminates if there are problems obataining the image
 * Implement easily editable options using constants
 * Implement a check so that the whole script doesn't run if today's image has already been downloaded
-* Look at the possibility of making the script work with other desktops
+* Look at the possibility of making the script work with other Linux desktops
 * Look at the possibility of retaining downloaded images rather than replace the image on each run